dakora-labs/dakora-examples/README.md

 Run `pip install -e ".[quickstart]"` to install dependencies.

 **Traces not showing in Studio?**
 Wait 10-30 seconds after the script completes.
-Check that your API key is valid at [playground.dakora.io/settings](https://playground.dakora.io/settings).
+Check that your API key is valid in [Studio Settings](https://playground.dakora.io/settings).

 ---